|Approval Date||26 May 2011|

-The intervention is for a Domestic-oriented SME Financing Program in Nigeria.
-The Program supports Nigerian government efforts to modernize and diversify the country’s production base and operationalize the recently approved National Policy on MSMEs.
-It supplies multi-sector financing to domestic-oriented SMEs in Nigeria to spur job creation in productive sectors to support the country’s efforts to diversify its economy away from oil and gas.
-The funds for the Program will be channeled through Bank of Industry Limited (BOI) by way of a multi-tranche sovereign guaranteed line of credit (LoC), subject to performance milestones.
-An integral component of the Program will be a TA package of up to USD 2.7 million out of the proceeds of the LoC for capacity building at BOI as well as at client SMEs.
-This intervention would complement the FGN program to support SMEs.
-The TA will improve BOI’s institutional capacity and contribute to enhance SMEs’ bankability.
+The intervention is for an Export-oriented SME Financing Program in Nigeria.
+The Program supplies multi-sector financing to spur job creation in productive sectors so that export-oriented small and medium enterprises (SMEs) can modernize and expand their operations to be more competitive as Nigeria continues its efforts to diversify its economy away from oil and gas.
+The funds for the Program will be channeled through Nigerian Export-Import Bank (NEXIM) by way of a multi-tranche sovereign guaranteed line of credit (LoC), subject to performance milestones.
+An integral component of the Program would be a TA package of up to USD 2.2 million out of the proceeds of the LoC for capacity building at NEXIM as well as at client SMEs.

-The direct beneficiaries of the intervention are Bank of Industry Limited (BOI), the Federal Government of Nigeria, as well as MSMEs.
+The direct beneficiaries of the intervention are Nigerian Export-Import Bank (NEXIM), the Federal Government of Nigeria, as well as MSMEs.

 African Development Bank